 The phrase, "Son of God," is a title of Jesus.
 It implies His deity (John 5:18) because the title is one of equality with God.
-In the Old Testament, it was figuratively applied to Israel (Exo 4:22).
-In the New Testament, it is applied to Christ (Luke 1:35).
-It has many facets, for example: It shows that He is to be honored equally with the Father (John 5:22-23) and that He is to be worshipped (Matt.
+In the Old Testament it was figuratively applied to Israel (Exo.
+4:22).
+In the New Testament it is applied to Christ (Luke 1:35).
+It has many facets, for example: It shows that He is to be honored equally with the Father (John 5:22-23).
+That He is to be worshipped (Matt.
 2:2, 11, 14:33, John 9:35-38, Heb.
 1:6), called God (John 20:28, Col. 2:9, Heb.
 1:8), prayed to (Acts 7:55-60, 1 Cor.
 1:1-2).